mrazomej/phd/src/chapter_03/section_03_introduction.md

 the uncertainty about a random event decreases given the knowledge of the average outcome of another random event [@Kinney2010].

-It is natural to conceive of scenarios in which living organisms can better resolve signals might have an evolutionary benefit, making it more likely that their offspring will have a fitness advantage [@Taylor2007].
-In recent years there has been a growing interest in understanding the theoretical limits on cellular information processing [@Bialek2005; @Gregor2007], and in quantifying how close evolution has pushed cellular signaling pathways to these theoretical
+It is natural to conceive of scenarios in which living organisms that better resolve signals might have an evolutionary benefit, making it more likely that their offspring will have a fitness advantage [@Taylor2007].
+In recent years, there has been a growing interest in understanding the theoretical limits on cellular information processing [@Bialek2005; @Gregor2007], and in quantifying how close evolution has pushed cellular signaling pathways to these theoretical